 Described as, "untarnished by the politics of music" (Jazz Music Archives) and "at home alongside more contemporary exponents of improvising singing" (LoudMouth, AU) Danielle Wertz is an internationally recognized jazz vocalist, composer, arranger and educator from Falls Church, Virginia.
 After being named a semi-finalist in the 2015 Thelonious Monk International Jazz Vocals Competition, she self-released a duo project that was recorded at ABC Studios in Sydney, Australia, and has been receiving high praise since its 2017 release.

 Danielle has also had the privilege of working and performing with many world class musicians in a professional, non-academic setting including Cyrille Aimée, Gretchen Parlato, Kate McGarry, Keith Ganz, Chris Botti, Bruce Hornsby, Michael Bowie, Martin Bejerano, Claire Daly, Lena Seikaly, Mark G. Meadows, Chris Grasso, Champian Fulton, Dave Stryker and Claudio Roditi.

 From renowned concert halls, performing arts centers and music venues, Danielle has performed on stages of all sizes:

-The John F. Kennedy Center for the Performing Arts, The Arsht Center, Blues Alley, Black Cat SF, The Mansion at Strathmore, The Carlyle Club, Bethesda Blues and Jazz, Twins Jazz, Nocturne Jazz and Supper Club, and St. Petersburg Jazz Philharmonic Hall.
+The John F. Kennedy Center for the Performing Arts, The Arsht Center, SFJAZZ Center, Blues Alley, Black Cat SF, The Mansion at Strathmore, The Carlyle Club, Bethesda Blues and Jazz, The Creative Cauldron, Twins Jazz, Nocturne Jazz and Supper Club, and the St. Petersburg Jazz Philharmonic Hall.

 Social Media & Press Links

 "Untarnished by the politics of music, what's brought forth is pure, innocent and simply beautiful."

 -Carmel DeSoto, Jazz Music Archives